William Domville: Background

 He was born in Dublin to an ancient Cheshire family.
 His father Gilbert (1583–1637), son of William Domville of Lyme and Mary Mere, had moved to Ireland where he became Clerk of the Crown and Hanaper, and, after an unsuccessful attempt to get a seat in 1613, sat in the Irish House of Commons as member for Donegal Borough in the Irish Parliament of 1634.
 William's mother was Margaret Jones (died 1615), daughter of Thomas Jones, Archbishop of Dublin, and his wife Margaret Purdon.
-William has three sisters, one of whom, Margaret, was the mother of Anthony Dopping, Bishop of Meath.
+William had three sisters, one of whom, Margaret, was the mother of Anthony Dopping, Bishop of Meath.
 He was educated at St Albans School, Hertfordshire and Merton College, Oxford.

 He entered Lincoln's Inn, and became a Bencher of the Inn in 1657.
 He was called to the Bar in 1640, and built up a highly successful practice at the English Bar.

 Career

 During the English Civil War, Domville's loyalty to the Crown was never seriously questioned.
 His decision to practice law in England under the regime of Oliver Cromwell was not an unusual one even for a committed Royalist, and was not held against him later, since other Royalists had also made their peace with the new regime when the King's cause seemed to be lost.
 He lived then at Friern Barnet in Middlesex.
 At the Restoration of Charles II he returned to Ireland, and was knighted and made Attorney General, apparently on the recommendation of Daniel O'Neill, an Irish Groom of the Chamber to Charles II who had considerable influence in the first four years of the reign.

 He entered the King's Inns in 1661.
 He received a substantial grant of lands at Templeogue, on the outskirts of Dublin city, which remained in the family for centuries.
 The value of the lands was greatly enhanced by the fact that the River Dodder flows through them, thus giving the Domvilles partial control of the supply of Dublin's drinking water, of which the Dodder was long the principal source.
 Strictly speaking, they had no right to control the supply of water; this power was vested solely in Dublin Corporation.
 Domville also had a townhouse in Bride Street, and was granted the estate at Loughlinstown which had been forfeited by the Goodman family.

-He was elected to Parliament as member for Dublin County, and was the Crown's choice as Speaker.
+He was elected to Parliament as member for County Dublin, and was the Crown's choice as Speaker.
 He faced opposition from the able and ambitious Prime Serjeant, Sir Audley Mervyn, who, apparently by spreading the story that Domville was sympathetic to Roman Catholics, gained the support of the majority of MPs (in fact Domville was a strong Protestant, although personally tolerant enough in matters of religion).
 The King, who was anxious to avoid a confrontation with Parliament so early in his reign, stated that the choice should be that of the members, and Mervyn was duly elected Speaker.